CMU-17313Q/CMU-17313Q.github.io/docs/projects/P3/index.md

 By the checkpoint deadline you should

 - Submit a link to the deployed site onto Gradescope
-- Add your deployed site to this [public spreadsheet](https://docs.google.com/spreadsheets/d/155eTtRrJGFE0QtTapAca3MhTSZ9qh9NlhENS4MRDN80/edit?usp=sharing), alongside your team name & UserGuide.md that your team submitted for Project 2.
+- Add your deployed site to this [public spreadsheet](https://docs.google.com/spreadsheets/d/1eb9TWeP4X-deuvQHutRBf9c-fd9CnFJs-i6ayvYDpSo/edit?usp=sharing), alongside your team name & UserGuide.md (as a link to the file on GitHub) that your team submitted for Project 2.
 This will be used in [Feature Review](#feature-review-6-pts) for extra credit.

 ### Tools Checkpoint (10 pts)